Isaiah Lee

-Isaiah Lee (born 21 September 1999) is a Trinidadian footballer who plays for La Horquetta Rangers.
+Isaiah Lee (born 21 September 1999) is a Trinidadian footballer who plays as a forward for TT Premier Football League club Central and the Trinidad and Tobago national team.

 Club career

 Collegiate soccer

 Having enrolled at the Monroe College in August 2018, Lee would feature prominently for the college's soccer team, the Monroe Mustangs, scoring nineteen goals in eleven appearances.

 International career

 Lee starred for Trinidad and Tobago at the 2018 CONCACAF U-20 Championship, scoring four goals as his side were eliminated in the group stage.
 These performances earned him a call-up to the full national team squad in November 2018.
 He made his debut in a 1–0 friendly loss to Iran on 15 November.

 He scored his first goal for Trinidad and Tobago in 2025 CONCACAF Gold Cup qualification on 21 March 2025; the equaliser in an eventual 2–1 win against Cuba.

 Personal life

 Lee was educated at the Naparima College in San Fernando.